Teaching Online Courses Is A Skill Every Knowledge Commerce Marketer Must Master. The Way You Teach Can Get You More Students Than You Ever Thought

 As the wise ones say, “A picture is worth a thousand words”.
 Any image – a photo, a chart, a diagram, a visualization, a graph, a cartoon – can say much more than you can ever try to explain with words.
 Visuals are also easier to comprehend because they simplify complex ideas.
 For example, if you were explaining the flow of a process, it is so much easier to understand when you see a flow-chart than if the flow was verbally explained.
 So use visuals a lot in your teaching – because pictures stick in the memory better, and let you offer a lot less of convoluted explanations.

-7. Create and handle the most likely student questions to answer: always append a few examples to illustrate your answer
+7. Create and handle the most likely student questions to answer with examples

 At the end of each lesson, you could add one feature that is immensely useful to students, but which very few courses offer.
 It is a lesson-based FAQ database.
 Most courses offer FAQs on how to sign up for the courses, or how to get through classes, or how to request refunds.
 They never offer FAQs for lessons themselves.